spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 - `raise_error`: If set to `True` raises error if binary could not be found.
 Defaults to `False`.

+### gpus()
+Returns a list of available GPUs, ordered by free memory in descending order.
+Returns `None` if it fails.
+Currently only works for NVIDIA GPUs, and requires the `nvidia-smi` utility to be installed.
+Takes no arguments.

 ### kill_process()
 Kill a process, and ignore the error if it is already dead.